Enkel-Digital/class-express/server/README.md

     - Billing Service wraps around the strip service for core and partners services.
 - search
     - Search service wraps around the algolia service
+- recommendation
+    - Recommendation service to generate personalised recommendations for users.
+- notification
+    - Notification service wraps around other external services like sendgrid to deliver notifications that are set by the other services or through the admin portal
 - error
     - Service used for error reporting and application monitoring.
 - others